Skip to Content

 Canyon Road

-We headed to Canyon Road, the epicenter of artsy Santa Fe, because we wanted to try a Persian tapas restaurant there (more on that that below).
+We headed to the Canyon Road District, the epicenter of artsy Santa Fe, because we wanted to try a Persian tapas restaurant there (more on that that below).
 We took a walk before dinner to check out the galleries.

 Most close before the dinner hour, but several had outdoor art and there’s a colorful sculpture park about midway up the road.

-a park full of sculptures on canyon road
+A park full of sculptures on canyon road

 Tween Traveler, who is extremely uninterested in art museums at the moment, got a big kick out some of the more playful outdoor art, especially in the little park.